-Dr. Peter Lyons is vice provost and dean of Perimeter College at Georgia State, one of the largest degree-granting colleges in the nation.
+Dr. Nancy P. Kropf is dean of Georgia State University’s Perimeter College, one of the largest associate-degree-granting colleges in the nation.

-As vice provost and dean, Lyons is the executive officer for the college and is responsible for academic, administrative, research and service functions.
-The vice provost and dean reports to the senior vice president for Academic Affairs and provost of Georgia State University and is responsible for visionary, innovative leadership and effective administration of the college.
+As dean, Kropf is the executive officer for the college and is responsible for academic, administrative, research and service functions.
+The dean reports to the senior vice president for Academic Affairs and provost of Georgia State University and is responsible for visionary, innovative leadership and effective administration of the college.

 Perimeter College offers five campuses servicing metropolitan Atlanta—in Alpharetta, Clarkston, Decatur, Dunwoody and Newton County.
 It also offers an extensive online program that is one of the largest of any college in the University System of Georgia.